-The tool supports SystemVerilog enumerated types in accordance with SV LRM section: 6.19.
+The synthesis tools support SystemVerilog enumerated types in accordance with SV LRM section: 4.10; enumerated methods are not supported.

 The enumerated types feature allows variables and nets to be defined with a specific set of named values.
 This capability is particularly useful in statemachine implementation where the states of the state machine can be verbally represented